cmlttnts/BeverageTracker/README.md

  2- Reset All button is to showcase reset funtionality when the day changes

  3- No backend for this app but the timestamps are recorded on local storage for showcasing the behaviour

+ 4- Clicking multiple times very quickly is probably not an intended action, so it show popup when you click too fast